decidim/decidim/docs/advanced/notifications.md

 Sometimes, when something that must be notified to users happen, a service is defined to manage the logic involved to decide which events should be published.
 See for example `Decidim::Comments::NewCommentNotificationCreator`.

+Priority allows to define if an event has to be sent by email directly or if it has to be sent in the same email than others notifications.
+By default, all notifications that does not specify priority `"now"` will be sent in batch.

 Please refer to [Ruby on Rails Notifications documentation](https://api.rubyonrails.org/classes/ActiveSupport/Notifications.html) if you need to hack the Decidim's events system.

 ## How Decidim's `EventPublisherJob` processes the events?